New Hours of Service

 Pathways for Parents: Guiding Parents, Educating for Children, Providing Resources to Families- Free Programs Click Here for monthly calendar.

-Did you know we want to help you with Connectivity?
-We have remote Mobile Wi-Fi Hotspots and Chromebooks for you to borrow.
-The first one, the Verizon Hotspot, we received is funded by the Library Club.
-Additional 5, Via T-Mobile, funded by American Rescue Plan Act (ARPA) funds administered through the Institute of Museum and Library Services (IMLS).
+Did you know we want to help you with getting free internet.
+We have remote Mobile Wi-Fi Hotspots ( access to the int and Chromebooks for you to borrow.
+The first one we received, the Verizon Hotspot, is funded by the Library Club.
+An additional 6 are being funded by American Rescue Plan Act (ARPA) funds administered through the Institute of Museum and Library Services (IMLS).